-Inside the famous Sambadrome you can feel the music pulsing.
-Thousands of spectators fill the stands, bedecked in extravagant costumes with cocktails in hand.
-The tourists have been celebrating all day but the locals (known in Rio as cariocas) have been celebrating for weeks.
-When the parade begins and it’s like a real-life kaleidoscope of color and movement.
+Inside the famous Sambadrome you can feel the rhythm of the music pulsing.
+Tens of thousands of spectators fill the stands, bedecked in extravagant, shimmering costumes with cocktails in hand.
+The tourists have been celebrating all day, but the locals (known in Rio as cariocas) have been celebrating for weeks.
+When the parade begins it’s like a real-life kaleidoscope of color and movement.

-This is Rio’s Carnaval and it’s the greatest show on earth.
+This is Rio’s Carnaval, and it’s so much more than the world’s best-known party—it’s the greatest show on Earth.

 Get Schooled In Samba

 What is Carnaval, anyway?
 It’s a festival observed in the days leading up to the Catholic fasting season of Lent.
 It’s thought that the origins of Carnaval might be found in early European Pagan celebrations.
 Traditionally, Carnaval was seen as a final opportunity to eat decadently before a period of restraint.
 The festival evolved to include parades, masquerades and costuming, and general revelry.

 Carnaval is celebrated worldwide.
 Although Carnaval isn’t unique to Rio de Janeiro, Rio’s Carnaval is unique.
 It’s the largest festival in the world, blending together a variety of cultural traditions, music, and dance in a way that no other celebration does.

 Carnaval came to Brazil by way of the Portuguese, who began colonizing the country in 1500.
 Though Portuguese settlers didn’t introduce the concept of slavery to Brazil, they enslaved both indigenous and African peoples.
 Between 1500 and 1866, close to five million Africans were brought to Brazil as slaves.